microsoft/aitour-azure-openai-assistants/session-delivery-resources/demos-2-3/README.md

 ### Demo 2

+The objective is to learn about Azure OpenAI Function Calling using the Azure OpenAI API.
+There are copious notes in the Jupyter Notebook to help you understand the code.

 1. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
 1. Run the **[Introduction to Azure OpenAI Function Calling](demo-2-function-calling.ipynb)** Jupyter Notebook.
 Note, you'll be prompted to select a kernel source.
 Select the Python Environments, then select the **Recommended** Python environment.

 ### Demo 3

+The objective is to learn about Azure OpenAI Assistants using the Azure OpenAI API.
+There are copious notes in the Jupyter Notebook to help you understand the code.

 1. Run the Jupyter Notebook **demo-3-contoso-sales-analysis.ipynb**.
 1. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
 1. Run the **[Contoso Sales Analysis Assistant](demo-3-contoso-sales-analysis.ipynb)** Jupyter Notebook.
 Note, you'll be prompted to select a kernel source.
 Select the Python Environments, then select the **Recommended** Python environment.

+## Running the Demos

+You can run the demos in a Codespace or locally in a dev container or a Python virtual environment.
+It's recommended to run the demos in a Codespace, but choose the option that works best for you.

 ### Codespaces

-Open the repo [Introduction to Azure Open AI Assistants](https://github.com/microsoft/aitour-azure-openai-assistants) in a Codespace and run the demos in the Jupyter Notebooks.
+Open the repo [Introduction to Azure Open AI Assistants](https://github.com/microsoft/aitour-azure-openai-assistants) in a Codespace and run the demos in the Jupyter Notebooks in your browser.

 ### Local installation

-### Dev Containers
+#### Install with Dev Containers

 The demos can be run in a Dev Container in Visual Studio Code.